fastify/fastify-websocket/README.md

 ### Per route handler

 After registering this plugin, you can choose on which routes the WS server will respond.
 This could be achieved by adding `websocket: true` property to `routeOptions` on a fastify's `.get` route.
-In this case two arguments will be passed to the handler: socket connection and the original `http.IncomingMessage` (instead of the usual fastify's request and reply objects).
+In this case two arguments will be passed to the handler: the socket connection and the fastify's request object.

 ```js
 'use strict'